 |What we offer||Description||Length|

-Resilience is an expository documentary about several agencies and organizations throughout the country who have adopted trauma-informed approaches.
-This film provides real-life examples of ACEs science in action, across a variety of settings.
+Resilience is a documentary about several agencies and organizations throughout the country who have adopted trauma-informed approaches; showcasing real-life examples of ACEs science in action.

 |2 hours with discussion|